Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Extended Data

 Following the baseline approach of \citet{lu_open-source_2020}, as adopted in the SimCenter R2D Tool~\cite{mckenna_nheri-simcenterr2dtool_2025}, we developed a multi–degree‐of‐freedom (MDOF) shear model for each building using the Hazus~6.1 tabulations~\cite{federal_emergency_management_agency_fema_hazus_2024}, characterized by fundamental building attributes such as the number of stories, structural material, construction year, and plan area.
 Each model is a planar system with one lateral degree of freedom per story (rigid diaphragm action at floor levels).
 Story response is represented by zero-length elements with a uniaxial hysteretic material capturing yielding, cyclic degradation, and pinching.
 Models are implemented in OpenSeesPy~\cite{mckenna_opensees_2011,zhu_openseespy_2018}.

 Incremental dynamic analyses (IDA)~\cite{vamvatsikos_incremental_2002} were performed with 100 empirical NGA-West2 ground-motion records.
 Each record was scaled until the structure reached its slight-damage drift-ratio limit, producing one threshold IM (here, PGA) per record.
 The resulting 100 threshold PGAs per building constitute a capacity sample in terms of PGA, from which the building-level fragility curve is derived.
 The IDA-derived capacity samples were converted into probabilistic models at the building level to propagate uncertainty in regional simulations.
-In the main text, we employ a parametric lognormal model; in the Supplementary Information, we also report a non-parametric alternative to assess sensitivity to distributional assumptions.

 In earthquake engineering practice, building-level fragility curves are most commonly modeled as lognormal, and this convention is adopted widely in guidelines and applications (e.g., Hazus~6.1~\cite{federal_emergency_management_agency_fema_hazus_2024}; FEMA P-58~\cite{fema_p58_1_2018}).
 Accordingly, for each building $i$ with structural capacity $C_i$, we model $\ln C_i \sim \mathcal{N}(\mu_i,\sigma_i^2)$ with $(\mu_i,\sigma_i)$ calibrated from the 100 samples.
 The resulting fragility (probability of damage at a given $\mathrm{IM}$) is